y11en/tlse/README.md

 If thread-safety is needed, you need to call `tls_init()` before letting any other threads in, and not use the same object from multiple threads without a mutex.
 Other than that, TLSe and libtomcrypt are thread-safe.
 Also, you may want to define LTC_PTHREAD if you're using libtomcrypt.

+TLSe supports KTLS on linux kernel 4.13 or higher.
+KTLS is a TLS implementation in the linux kernel.
+It is send-only (you may use send/sendfile to send data, but you may not use recv).
+Also, the negotiation must be handled by TLSe.
+If KTLS support is needed, define WITH_KTLS (compile with -DWITH_KTLS).
+Note that is not clear which header should be included for linux structure, you may need to check these structures and constants: https://github.com/torvalds/linux/blob/master/Documentation/networking/tls.txt.

 Usage
 ----------